Bulgarian millet: Thrace and Macedonia

+The Christian population of the kazas currently falling within the borders of North Macedonia, were divided then into the following ethnoreligious communities in the Ottoman General Census of 1881/82:

+Population of various ethnoconfessonal communities in the Adianople Vilayet according to the 1906/7 Ottoman census, in thousands, adjusted to round numbers.

 Dissolution

-The effect of the Balkan Wars in 1912–1913 was the partition of Ottoman empire territories in Europe, which was followed by an anti-Bulgarian campaign in areas of Macedonia and Thrace, that came under Serbian and Greek administration.
+The effect of the Balkan Wars in 1912–1913 was the partition of Ottoman Empire territories in Europe, which was followed by an anti-Bulgarian campaign in areas of Macedonia and Thrace, that came under Serbian and Greek administration.
 The Bulgarian churchmen were expelled, the Bulgarian schools were closed and the Bulgarian language was prohibited there.
 The Slavic population was proclaimed either as "Southern, i.e. Old Serbs" or as "Slavophone Greeks" there.
 In the Adrianople region, that the Ottomans managed to keep, the whole Thracian Bulgarian population was put to ethnic cleansing.
 As a consequence many Bulgarians fled from the territories of present-day Greece, North Macedonia and European Turkey to what is now Bulgaria.
-Subsequently, the Ottoman Empire lost virtually all of its possessions in the Balkans, which put a de facto end to the community of the Bulgarian Millet.
+Subsequently, the Ottoman Empire lost virtually all of its possessions in the Balkans, which put a de facto end to the community of the Bulgarian millet.